MarioLFB/Revixa-frontend/README.md

 - Mozilla Firefox
 - Safari

 ### Manual Testing
 A detailed manual testing process was conducted to validate the functionality of each user story.
-See [Testing User Stories](#testing) for more information.

 1. As a new user, I can register on Revixa to create an account and access the platform's features.